karthxk07/fileupload/readme.md

 ## Contributing
  - If you want to contribute to this website, you can make a pull request.
 Here's how to do it:

-  - Fork the repository.
+   - Fork the repository
    - Create a new branch on your fork.
    - Make your changes on the new branch.
    - Commit your changes and push the branch to your fork.
    - Open a pull request from your branch to the upstream repository.

-We will review your pull request and merge it if it meets our guidelines.
+We will review your pull request and merge it.
 Thank you for considering contributing to this project!